Restless Chipotle

 • 💬 Comments

-• Creamy sauce and tender chicken make the ultimate comfort food
+• This easy recipe only takes about 30 minutes.
+The creamy sauce and tender chicken make it the ultimate comfort food.

 Gone are the days when mom had to spend 3-4 hours sweating in the kitchen just to get dinner on the table.